Your bridge to a successful career in life sciences

 Each year’s awards will be granted in cooperation with scientific institutions like universities and research institutes.
-For 2019, the Foundation will partner with the Goethe University Frankfurt.
-Accordingly, researchers employed by the Goethe University Frankfurt will be eligible to apply for the award this year.
+For 2020, the Foundation will partner with Goethe University Frankfurt, Johannes Gutenberg University Mainz, Technische Universität Darmstadt and Heidelberg University.
+Accordingly, researchers employed by these universities will be eligible to apply for the award this year.

 Usage of Subsidy Amount

 10% of the prize money will go directly to the award winners as a personal grant that may also be used for personal expenses.
 The remaining 90% can be spent freely for personal and material costs and other expenditures as long as these fall within the scope of the respective research projects.
 The grant shall be spent within three years from its conferral.
 Prior expenses are not eligible for compensation.
 The money shall not be used to finance the researcher’s own position.
 If the award winner happens to leave the partner institution, the prize money can not be transferred.
 Remaining funds shall be used to finance the continuation of the research projects at the partner institution or be reimbursed to the Aventis Foundation.
 All equipment and devices purchased will be fully owned by the partner institution.

 Candidates can apply directly via the Foundation’s application portal bridge.aventis-foundation.org/apply, excluding legal recourse.
 They will be asked to submit personal information (such as contact data, curriculum vitae, PhD conferral date, current employment status, career goals) and information on their academic research (field, unit, current position, field description, project outline).
 They will be able to upload three publications as well as a letter of recommendation from the supervising professor or dean’s office.